 Team Building and Self-Esteem – providing the young people the opportunity to explore the topics of self-esteem, ‘Snap-It Challenge’, building communication skills, assertiveness, and sense of self.

-After completing the programme, the child will be awarded with a certificate, which they will be encouraged to collect at TRAIN’s Annual Celebration Event.
+After completing the programme, the child is awarded with a certificate.

 If you are a teacher at a local Didcot school and feel certain students would benefit from the programme, please feel free to get in touch with us through firstname.lastname@example.org.
 Before we beginning mentoring with young people, we require a Referral Form to be completed and returned to us for each young person you would like to put forward.
 We will also require a Consent Form to be completed by their parent/guardian and returned to us prior to the start date of the program.
 Please see the links below for the relevant forms.
 Further information can also be found in the programme booklet.